-Copies of the cert petition, brief in opposition and US amicus brief recommending denial of cert are available on the Project webpage (http://sct.narf.org/caseindexes/dollar_general_v_choctaw.html).
-The Project is working with the attorneys for the Tribe to develop and coordinate an amicus brief strategy in support of the Tribe.
-Unless the Court provides otherwise, or a party requests an extension, the Petitioner's opening brief will be due on July 30, 2015 (45 days).
-The Tribe's brief will be due on August 31, 2015 (30 days), and any amicus briefs in support of the Tribe will due on September 8, 2015 (7 days).
+Copies of the cert petition, brief in opposition and US amicus brief recommending denial of cert are available on the Project webpage (http://sct.narf.org/caseindexes/dollar general v choctaw.html).
+The Project is currently working with the attorneys for the Tribe to develop and coordinate a robust amicus brief strategy in support of the Tribe (more information to follow next month).
+Petitioner Dollar General's opening brief is due on August 31, 2015, the Tribe's response brief is due on October 15, 2015, and any amicus briefs in support of the Tribe will due on October 22, 2015.
+Oral argument will likely be scheduled during the December 2015 sitting.

-KNIGHT V THOMPSON (No. 13-955) - On January 26, 2015, the Court issued a "GVR" (petition granted, judgment vacated and case remanded) for further consideration in light of its unanimous decision in Holt v.
+KNIGHT v Thompson (No. 13-955) - On January 26, 2015, the Court issued a "GVR" (petition granted, judgment vacated and case remanded) for further consideration in light of its unanimous decision in Holt v.
 Hobbs.
 In Holt, the Court held that Arkansas violated the Religious Land Use and Institutionalized Persons Act (RLUIPA) where its grooming policy did not allow beards and it refused to grant a religious exemption to an inmate whose Muslim religion required him to wear a beard.
 Shortly before the Court granted review in Holt, a group of Native American inmates filed a petition in Knight v.
 Thompson, asking the Court to review a decision of the U.S. Court of Appeals for the Eleventh Circuit which held in favor of prison officials in Alabama who refused to grant a religious exemption from their restrictive grooming policy to allow Native Americans to wear long hair consistent with their Native religious beliefs.
 The Native American Rights Fund, representing the National Congress of American Indians and Huy filed "friend of the Court" briefs supporting the prisoners in both Holt and Knight.